mohit-kumar-behera/dell-hackers/README.md

 trackObj.track(oldObj, newObj)
 ```

-**oldObj:** a JSON object containing the information of the previous state of the record that has undergone a change.
+**oldObj:** a JSON object cotaining the information of the previous state of the record that has undergone a change.

 **newObj:** a JSON object containing the information of the current state of the record that has undergone a change.